hellocreep/three-terrain/README.md

 > Only see a flat plane?
 Try moving the map to a mountainous area.

-More info pleas read article: https://wwwtyro.net/2019/03/21/advanced-map-shading.html
+More info please read article: https://wwwtyro.net/2019/03/21/advanced-map-shading.html